sebpalluel/web3-monorepo/production/README.md

 NEST_HOST=0.0.0.0
 # Dockerfile used to deploy the Nestjs server app to Railway.app
 RAILWAY_DOCKERFILE_PATH=./production/Dockerfile.nestjs-server
+# Page number to get the crypto prices from the coingecko api for each platform (ethereum, polygon, arbitrum).
+If you want to get more tokens, you can increase this value but it's advised to set an API token for coingecko.
+ETHEREUM_COINGECKO_PAGE_THRESHOLD=2
+POLYGON_COINGECKO_PAGE_THRESHOLD=1
+ARBITRUM_COINGECKO_PAGE_THRESHOLD=1

 ```

 ## Hasura Cloud + main postgres db